 Charities, volunteers and other groups

 The Personal Support Unit is a charity which currently operates in 7 courts in Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and the Central Family Court in London.
+As their name suggests, they provide you with emotional support during the proceedings.
 They can provide you with a volunteer to guide you round the court building, go to court with you and support you during the hearing.
 They cannot offer you legal advice but they can give practical advice about what happens in court.

 Citizens Advice Bureau - a charity that provides free advice to help people with their legal problems.
 They offer advice from over 3,000 locations in England and Wales.
 Visit their site to see if you have a local CAB.